-The Dutch word gezellig has no proper English equivalent but roughly translates to “cozy,” “pleasant,” or “comfortable” — a feeling of well-being that arises from a person or place.
-As an LGBTQ+ traveler, to visit Amsterdam is to know what this means.
+The Dutch word “gezellig” has no proper English equivalent but roughly translates to “cozy,” “pleasant,” or “comfortable” — a feeling of well-being that arises from a person or place.
+As an LGBTQ+ traveler, to visit to gay Amsterdam is to know what this means.

 Knowing all this, it may seem surprising that Europe’s most historically accepting city lacks a true gayborhood.
-Although sections of streets like Kerkstraat and Reguliersdwarsstraat are definitively queer, Amsterdam’s LGBTQ scene is as far-ranging and free as the city’s liberal laws.
-Luckily, the areas where queer folks congregate are within easy walking distance or a short tram ride of one another.
+Although sections of streets like Kerkstraat and Reguliersdwarsstraat are definitively queer, Amsterdam’s LGBTQ+ scene is as far-ranging and free as the city’s liberal laws.
+Luckily, the areas where queer folks congregate are within easy walking distance or a short tram ride from one another.

 Don’t be fooled by the classy wood-paneled interior and Victorian staircase in this Reguliersdwarsstraat joint — once the weekend rolls around, this bi-level bar is pumping with trashy pop music until 4:00 AM.
 The outdoor patio offers a quiet escape from the busy indoor shenanigans, as does the smoking room upstairs.

 Cafe t’ Mandje (“the basket”) holds the honor of being Amsterdam’s first official gay bar.
-Opened in 1927 by the brazenly out lesbian Bet van Beeren, the bar operated until 1982 and then re-opened in 2008.
+Opened in 1927 by the brazenly out lesbian Bet van Beeren, it operated until 1982 and then re-opened in 2008.
 The interior is covered from floor to ceiling with photos and memorabilia from the bar’s heyday, serving as a time capsule for the city’s queer history.
-More traditional brown cafe than a gay bar, this all-are-welcome establishment is perfect for grabbing a beer and chatting with old friends.
+This all-are-welcome establishment is perfect for grabbing a beer and chatting with old friends.

 One can’t help but think pink in this cozy city-center gay bar.
 The sign out front is pink, the walls inside are pink, even the prosecco on tap is pink!
-And while prikmeans “bubble” in Dutch, the double entendre tickles me pink, too.
 The bar also offers light bar bites for those in need of a nosh.

 Buka, the Indonesian word for “open,” is a bar for all people, but this comfy spot in de Pijp caters mainly to Amsterdam’s lesbian community.
 The food menu of tasty bar treats features a section entitled “Fries Before Guys,” and the specialty cocktails include names like “Pink Pleasure” and “Lipstick Maffia.”
 The bar is open from Wednesday to Sunday.

 Get on your knees, all fours, or whatever consensually works for you to worship at the altar of this gay cruise club.
 An all-inclusive and sex-positive space, Church celebrates a bunch of fetish subcultures with various theme nights throughout the week.
-Wednesday nights are no-clothes-allowed, Thursdays are for dancing and drag, Fridays are underwear-only, and Saturdays are for kinky locker room gear.
 Check the website for schedule updates; be prepared to check your clothes with the doorman once you arrive.